 - focus on and grow the core of the Company's business;

-- reduce costs:
+- reduce costs;

 - divest non-core businesses;

-- · reduce net debt; and
+- reduce net debt; and

-- · continue to improve our safety record.
+- continue to improve our safety record.

 The objectives for Dr. Duroc-Danner and Messrs.
 Shivram and Mehta, i.e. the current NEOs who received objectives and who are collectively referred to as the "Executive Management," are 25% related to profitability (defined by non-GAAP earnings per share instead of operating income), 25% related to cost reduction (defined by annualized cost savings), 20% related to free cash flow generation, 20% related to net debt reduction, and 10% for achievement of safety objectives.
-"Earnings per share" ("EPS") means earnings per share from continuing operations before charges and credits and includes both core and non-core businesses and will be adjusted as and when non-core businesses are divested.
+"Earnings per share" ("EPS") means earnings per share from continuing operations before charges and when non-core businesses are divested.
 "Annualized cost savings" means reductions in costs during the year, including but not limited to headcount reduction, closure of uneconomic or marginal locations, savings in foreign-exchange and hedging costs, and savings from manufacturing consolidations and variances; however annualized savings do not include any reductions in our cost base as a result of divesting any businesses from our previously announced divestiture program.
-"Free cash flow" ("FCF") means net income from continuing operations before charges and credits and including both core and non-core businesses, plus depreciation and amortization, plus or minus movement in working capital accounts receivable, inventories and accounts payable), minus capital expenditures.
+"Free cash flow" ("FCF") means net income from continuing operations before charges and accounts perioding both core and anortization, plus or minus movement in working capital accounts receivable, inventories and accounts payable), minus capital expenditures.
 The safety objective includes lost-time injury rate ("LTIR") and preventable vehicle injury rate ("PVIR") and the safety incentive is split equally between these two measures.